 2. Demonstration of correct belay technique.
 Always keeping one hand on the ‘brake’ end of the rope is most important!

 3. The beginner will try to belay while the more experienced climber pulls the rope.
 Pull the rope both ways.
-This will make the belayer learn lead climbing and top rope.
+This will help the belayer learn lead climbing and top rope.

 4. Practice lowering the climber.